What constitutes serious neck and head pain?

 Once we’ve pinpointed the main cause of your neck pain and stiffness, as well as headaches that we’ve determined stem from upper vertebrae issues, our physiotherapist will develop a treatment plan with you.
 In your sessions, you’ll be taken through moves that build strength and flexibility.
 Our team of physiotherapists will also help you learn how to better position yourself during your daily life to avoid relapses, including ergonomic and posture tips.

-Contact us today in Winnipeg, CA today so our physiotherapist can help you quickly relief the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.
+Contact us today in Winnipeg, CA today so our best physiotherapist can help you quickly relief the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.